Difference Between An Atom And A Element

 What is an Element?

 An element is a substance that cannot be broken down into simpler substances by chemical means.
-Each element is defined by the number of protons in the nucleus of its atoms, known as the atomic number.
-For example, all atoms with one proton are hydrogen atoms, and all atoms with six protons are carbon atoms.
+As an example, all atoms with one proton are hydrogen atoms, and all atoms with six protons are carbon atoms.
+Plus, each element is defined by the number of protons in the nucleus of its atoms, known as the atomic number.
 Elements are pure substances, meaning they consist only of one type of atom.

 Elements are organized in the periodic table, a tabular arrangement that displays elements in order of increasing atomic number.
-The periodic table also groups elements with similar chemical properties together, based on their electron configurations.
+Day to day, the periodic table also groups elements with similar chemical properties together, based on their electron configurations.
 This organization is crucial for predicting how elements will react with each other.

 Key characteristics of elements include: